 In 2015, thanks to a very generous donation, we funded a new vehicle for LCECU to transport staff and patients to the slum areas.

-We are currently funding a 2-year project to enable dental health service delivery and education for patients visiting CMC’s Low Cost Effective Care Unit.
+We recently finished funding a 2-year project to enable dental health service delivery and education for patients visiting CMC’s Low Cost Effective Care Unit.

-The Covid pandemic has affected medical and dental care services in way that has challenged the clinician and clinical care rendered to the patient.
-People are now reluctant to visit dental clinics for fear of catching Covid and have not been able to take care of their oral hygiene.
+The Covid pandemic brought about a reluctance to visit dental clinics for fear of catching Covid.
 Many of LCECU’s patients who previously would have attended regular dental check-ups have stayed away.
-Now, patients who seek dental and oral care services have advanced dental problems, disease and infections which could have been managed earlier.
+The result being that patients seeking dental and oral care services have advanced dental problems, disease and infections which could have been managed earlier.